 This means that the more strategic you are with your timelines, the better for your cortisol levels and peace of mind.
 So try to plan in advance as much as you can (you'll thank yourself later).

-Audits, intensives, and VIP weeks are on a first-come, first-serve basis.
+Audits and intensives are on a first-come, first-serve basis.

 I love getting on calls with clients knowing that I’m as best-prepared as possible.